Guía de grosores de hilo y ovillos (estándares internacionales)

 What does the “thickness” of a thread mean?

-The weight is the thickness of the yarn and determines how many stitches fit into a 10x10 cm swatch.
+The thickness refers to the thickness of the yarn and determines how many stitches fit into a 10x10 cm swatch.
 The thinner the yarn, the more stitches you'll need; the thicker the yarn, the fewer stitches.
-For example, a Fingering yarn might be around 28–30 stitches/10 cm , while a Bulky yarn might be 12–15 stitches/10 cm .
-You'll see these references in our weight lists so you can compare at a glance.
+For example, a Fingering yarn might require around 28–30 stitches/10 cm , while a Bulky yarn might only require 12–15 stitches/10 cm .
+Our thickness charts provide these references so you can easily compare them.

 fabric samples of different thicknesses